NEWS

 2017.06

-Awarded Japan Society For Molecular Biology of Filamentous Fungi Award for Young Scientists, 糸状菌遺伝子研究会奨励賞
+Japan Society for Molecular Biology of Filamentous Fungi Award for Young Scientists, 糸状菌遺伝子研究会奨励賞

 http://fungi.mysterious.jp/MAIN-J/News.html